 This is a perfect opportunity to grab a drink while you wait for availability to dine at a restaurant.
 It also creates the opportunity for different people in your party to select drinks and food from different restaurants and dine together at City of Zeeland tables within the Social District.
 Think of it like a food court!

 You may eat or consume alcoholic beverages served in designated Social District cups at any City of Zeeland furniture, including: downtown benches, picnic tables, at café tables found within the boundaries of the Social District.
 Group seating is provided at the Elm Street Park (across from City Hall) and the on-street Patio in front of Tripelroot (on Main Street).

 Businesses that provide their own café seating in front of their business along Main or Elm Street, may permit customers to consume Social District beverages while dining at their tables.
 (Please ask at individual businesses.)

 Beer, wine and liquor are allowable drinks when served in a designated Social District cup.
-Drinks must be purchased from a licensed business within the Social District: Tripelroot or Public.
+Drinks must be purchased from a licensed business within the Social District: Tripelroot.

 No. You may only walk on public property within the designated Social District boundaries.
 Leaving the Social District with an alcoholic beverage, or trespassing on private property violates State and local law.

 No. Once an alcoholic beverage has left the business where it was served it must be consumed before you enter another other business or private property.

 No. The Splash Pad is not part of the regular operational hours of the Social District.
 If alcohol is ever permitted within the Splash Pad it will be for City of Zeeland approved special events only and will be clearly posted on those occasions.